What is ankle dislocation?

 How is ankle dislocation diagnosed?

-Your healthcare provider will talk to you about your symptoms and about your medical history.
+Your healthcare provider will talk with you about your symptoms and about your health history.
 He or she will give you a physical exam and check you for other injuries.
-The healthcare provider may put pressure on parts of your lower leg and ankle to check for pain and swelling.
-Your doctor may also check that blood vessels in your leg aren’t stopping blood flow to your foot and ankle.
+The healthcare provider may put pressure on parts of your lower leg and ankle.
+This is to check for pain and swelling.
+Your provider may also check that blood vessels in your leg aren’t stopping blood flow to your foot and ankle.

-Your healthcare provider will order X-rays of your leg, ankle, and foot to look for broken bones.
-You may also need a computed tomography (CT) scan or an MRI.
-These let your healthcare provider look at your injury with more detail.
+You will need X-rays of your leg, ankle, and foot to look for broken bones.
+You may also need a CT scan or an MRI.
+These let your provider look at your injury with more detail.